-These retail locations often have many different brands in an attempt to cover all bases.
+These retail locations often display many different brands in an attempt to cover all bases.
 But how does a consumer decide on which brand to purchase?

 Sometimes the reason to buy is to replace a worn-out or broken appliance.
 In many of those cases, consumers generally want the same brand to match their other household major appliances.

 Others may have experience with a particular brand.
 Still others know that they are simply in need of a new appliance.

 Since there are some manufacturers that produce a number of brands (such as Whirlpool), do customers choose on the basis of manufacturer or brand?
 For the purposes of this study, we will only look at consumer brands, as marketing major appliances is based on brand not manufacturer.